Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Charge and Heat Currents in terms of NEGF´s

-Hereafter, however, we are obliged to adopt an approximation scheme using a linear expansion in the Luttinger field $\Psi_\ell(t)$.
-The reasons are three-fold: (1) The Luttinger scheme was originally proposed to work only in the linear response regime, (2) the second requirement of our Luttinger setup, making the effective dot-contact coupling independent of $\Psi_\ell$, is satisfied only in the linear response regime, and (3) in a practical manner the use of the above exact form is limited because it is quite difficult to obtain manageable analytical expressions for $\Sigma^a_{\ell\sigma}(n,\omega)$ and $\Xi^{ab}_{\ell\sigma}(n,n',\omega)$ working for any value of $\Psi_\ell$.
+Hereafter we adopt an approximation scheme using a \textit{linear expansion in the Luttinger field} $\Psi_\ell(t)$.
+The reasons are three-fold: (1) The Luttinger scheme was originally proposed to work only in the linear response regime, (2) the second requirement of our Luttinger setup, making the effective dot-contact coupling independent of $\Psi_\ell$, is satisfied only in the linear response regime, and (3) in a practical manner the use of the above exact form is limited because it is quite difficult to obtain manageable analytical expressions for $\bfSigma^a_\ell(n,\omega)$ and $\bfXi^{ab}_\ell(n,n',\omega)$ working for arbitrary magnitude of $\Psi_\ell$.